Table of Contents

 back to top

-- Advertising appears on television, radio, public transportation and the Internet.
+- Advertising appears on television, radio, public transportation, social media, and the Internet.
 Advertising also appears in community newspapers and public areas (bulletin boards, clinic waiting rooms, telephone poles, etc.).
 Advertising always includes a way to contact the researchers for more information.

-- Ask your healthcare providers if they are doing research, or if they might be able to refer you to another researcher or to other sources of information.
+- Ask your healthcare providers if they are doing research, or if they might be able to refer you to a researcher or to other sources of information.

 - Advocacy groups, interest groups or social organizations often work with researchers who are looking for people with certain characteristics, with a particular disease or from a specific community or group of people.